 A. A headache generally won’t cause memory loss on its own, but in rare instances, headaches may be a sign of an underlying medical condition that could be associated with memory loss.

 Q. Why do I get headaches during my period?

 A. Headaches often occur to women during their menstrual cycle due to changing hormone levels.
 Estrogen levels seem to be the most likely cause of headaches during a women’s period.

 Q Will spinal headaches go away?

 A. Spinal headaches occur in the weeks and in months after one undergoes a spinal tap or spinal anesthesia.
 Most of the time, these headaches go away on their own without treatment.
-If they last more then 24 hours a doctor may offer prescriptive pain-relief solutions.
+If they last more than 24 hours a doctor may offer prescriptive pain-relief solutions.

 Q. Can a headache cause fever?

 A. A headache will not normally cause a fever but may be accompanied by one if there is an underlying condition such as the flu, HIV, or another infection.